Gdoc/Admin

 A large body of academic literature has studied the relationship between revenue from development assistance ('foreign aid') and revenue from taxation.
 The hypothesis supporting this strand of literature is straightforward: foreign assistance may 'crowd out' domestic tax revenues, as it reduces the incentives for policy-makers to pursue politically costly tax collection.

 This hypothesis seems to be supported by raw correlations.
-The plot, from Benedek et al. (2014)18, shows the evolution of tax revenues and foreign aid (Overseas Development Assistance – ODA).
+The plot, from Benedek et al. (2014)19, shows the evolution of tax revenues and foreign aid (Overseas Development Assistance – ODA).
 It shows a broad negative association: between 1980 and 1995, when foreign aid as a share of GDP was increasing, average tax revenue in relation to GDP decreased slightly.
-Post-1995, a decline in the share of total net ODA to GDP was accompanied by higher tax revenues as percentage of GDP.
+Post-1995, a decline in the share of total net ODA to GDP was accompanied by higher tax revenues as a percentage of GDP.

-Average net development assistance and tax revenue in low and middle income countries, 1980–2009 – Figure 1 in Benedek et al. (2014)18
+Average net development assistance and tax revenue in low and middle-income countries, 1980–2009 – Figure 1 in Benedek et al. (2014)21

 The consequences of taxation